linusshops/prophet/README.md

 Prophet seeks to solve this problem by focusing on testing on a module basis, and by focusing on the Firegento/Composer Magento ecosystem.
 Prophet expects tests to be written on a module by module basis, and seeks to execute them with the modules in isolation.
-Since test code is confined to a test directory of a module, it is not ever going to be invoked by Magento.
+Since test code is confined to a test directory of a module, it is not ever going to be invoked by Magento under normal execution conditions.

 Prophet's footprint becomes only the config files and the test cases the developer creates- it adds nothing to Magento core or the local code pool.